singularity/singularity/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-A full copy of this license is provided in GPL.txt
+A full copy of this license is provided in LICENSE.txt

 DATA LICENSE
 The sounds, music, text files, and icons in the data subdirectory are under